-golden arrows rained down, a charioteer looked back at the archer standing behind him. who was he shooting at? i looked to the left. a man stood on another chariot holding the reins as a pair of horses reared, one of the chariot’s wheels seemed to be stuck in the mud and a warrior in reddish orange and gold was beside it perhaps trying to get it out. who were they?
+golden arrows rained down, a charioteer looked back at the archer standing behind him. who was he shooting at? i looked to the left. a man stood on another chariot holding the reins as a pair of horses reared, one of the chariot’s wheels seemed to be stuck in the mud and a warrior in reddish orange and gold was beside it, perhaps trying to get it out. who were they?

-even though my mind wasn’t articulating clearly, i knew it was karna… a terrible death approached on the battlefield of kurukshetra. there were arjun and krishna on that chariot and the valiant, righteous, unspeakably wronged hero of mahabharat was going to die right here on the anchal of my saree.
+even though my mind wasn’t articulating clearly, i knew it was karna… a terrible death approached on the battlefield of kurukshetra. there were arjun and krishna on that chariot and the valiant, righteous, unspeakably wronged hero of mahabharata was going to die right here on the anchal of my saree.

 karna, about to be struck, in a woven still frame draped on me.

-i continued with my inspection of the motifs on a favourite baluchari saree in green. soon at the edge of pallu/anchal, in neat squares, came up the visual of a newborn in a basket, little waves patterned below it, a woman knelt in front and up there was the sun. it was the sun god, karna’s father, blessing the baby. the birth and abandonment of karna. his mother, the not yet married kunti who merrily disposed of him, has just pushed him onto the ganges. did she ever wonder if her first born, whom she had without thinking of the consequences, might die? did she even care? no one was fair to karna i thought, his mother, indra, draupadi… no one, perhaps not even krishna. maybe that’s why the unassailable loyalty to duryodhan who was wrong but who gave him face, trust, even love.
+i continued with my inspection of the motifs on a favourite baluchari saree in green. soon at the edge of pallu/anchal, in neat squares, came up the visual of a newborn in a basket, little waves patterned below it, a woman knelt in front and up there was the sun. by it was the sun god surya, karna’s father, blessing the baby. the birth and abandonment of karna. his mother, the not yet married kunti who merrily disposed of him, has just pushed him onto the ganges. did she ever wonder if her first born, whom she had without thinking of the consequences, might die? did she even care? no one was fair to karna i thought, his mother, indra, draupadi… no one, perhaps not even krishna. maybe that’s why the unassailable loyalty to duryodhan, who was wrong but who gave him face, trust, even love.

-in another motif, it looked like karna being blessed by parashuram; in a stylised paisley or kalka stood krishna with his peacock feather decked headband and sudarshan chakra. i couldn’t recognise the story on the border, of a man and a woman in a forest, she stroking a beautiful deer. the butas or motifs on the body of the saree were of a girl with a deer.
+in another motif, it looked like karna being blessed by parashuram; in a stylised paisley or kalka, stood krishna with his peacock feather decked headband and sudarshan chakra. i couldn’t recognise the story on the border, of a man and a woman in a forest, she stroking a beautiful deer. the butas or motifs on the body of the saree were of a girl with a deer.

-the weaver might have told two stories from the mahabharat in this saree. i wasn’t sure. i’d first heard of balucharis when i was around twenty, they were silks from bishnupur in west bengal and they had complete tales from our mythologies woven in their borders and pallus. sarees that were like story books. i had been fascinated, my mother though said she didn’t like sarees with not too well crafted human forms and animals all over them. no wonder i’d never seen a baluchari in her wardrobe.
+the weaver might have told two stories from the mahabharata in this saree. i wasn’t sure. i’d first heard of balucharis when i was around twenty, they were silks from bishnupur in west bengal and they had complete tales from our mythologies woven in their borders and pallus. sarees that were like story books. i had been fascinated, my mother though said she didn’t like sarees with not too well crafted human forms and animals all over them. no wonder i’d never seen a baluchari in her wardrobe.

 my very first baluchari was my younger brother’s wedding gift to me. a smooth thick silk in cream, with elegant small paisleys on the body in subtle brown and a sleek vibrant blue, borders and pallu with fine weave in the same colours. i never looked carefully at the pictures, never “read” the story, just loved the feel of the whole thing. the saree is gone now, frayed and torn, but the memory stays.

-soon after losing it, i heard that a dear aunt of mine had a baluchari seller visiting her regularly, with sarees straight from the weavers. the green one here and that other grey and black one with highlights of yellow and motifs that look clearly like something from the mughal era, perhaps the sultans of bengal, both are from her baluchari man. she’s bought me several over the years. bishnupuri silk is dense yet light with a smooth svelte feel. the sarees are so easy to wear. and i can’t get over the colour combinations, from elegant to completely unorthodox; sometimes you’ll see the brightest/strangest shades on a saree and yet the effect will be classy and poised. my aunt always remarks on the innate ability of the “taanti,” the weavers… and the very small amount of money we pay for these absolutely non-designer unusual pieces. i think the most i’ve paid for a baluchari has been rupees seven thousand.
+soon after losing it, i heard that a dear aunt of mine had a baluchari seller visiting her regularly, with sarees straight from the weavers. the green one here and that other grey and black one with highlights of yellow and motifs that look clearly like something from the mughal era, perhaps the sultans of bengal, both are from her baluchari man. she has bought me several over the years. bishnupuri silk is dense yet light with a smooth svelte feel. the sarees are so easy to wear. and i can’t get over the colour combinations, from elegant to completely unorthodox; sometimes you’ll see the brightest/strangest shades on a saree and yet the effect will be classy and poised. my aunt always remarks on the innate ability of the “taanti,” the weaver… and the very small amount of money we pay for these absolutely non-designer unusual pieces. i think the most i’ve paid for a baluchari has been rupees seven thousand.

-when clive and company rule arrived in 1757, and the capital moved to calcutta twenty five years later, the baluchari continued to flourish. it neatly adapted to its new environment, the motifs started to depict scenes from the life of the british, the changing times. if earlier there were nobleman on horses and elephants, now they were also on steamers, even trains. there were bibis with their hookas and englishmen in indian gear.
+when clive and company rule arrived in 1757, and the capital moved to calcutta twenty five years later, the baluchari continued to flourish. it neatly adapted to its new environment, the motifs started to depict scenes from the life of the british, the changing world. if earlier there were nobleman on horses and elephants, now they were also on steamers, even trains. there were bibis with their hookahs and englishmen in indian gear.

-but somewhere along the way, for all sorts of reasons, baluchar lost its relevance and the weave almost perished. thankfully, looms went up in bishnupur in another district of bengal and the craft continued. master weavers such as dubraj das kept the tradition alive, adding new motifs and dimension. interestingly, despite its intricate craftsmanship and rich stories, the sarees were not favourites among the wealthy ladies, muslim or hindu, of mid nineteenth century bengal. even the brahmo bhadramahilas preferred banarasis and rarely chose balucharis… like my mother, i thought as i read that. perhaps the motifs were too edgy and not done to wear. imagine a bibi smoking her hubble bubble, snuggling up to an englishman in angarkha and turban on your pallu. okay, pass the smelling salts.
+but somewhere along the way, for all sorts of reasons, baluchar lost its relevance and the weave almost perished. thankfully, looms went up in bishnupur in another district of bengal and the craft continued. master weavers such as dubraj das kept the tradition alive, adding new motifs and dimension. interestingly, despite its intricate craftsmanship and rich stories, the sarees were not favourites among the wealthy ladies, muslim or hindu, of mid nineteenth century bengal. even the brahmo bhadramahilas preferred banarasis, and rarely chose balucharis… like my mother, i thought as i read that on a website. perhaps the motifs were too edgy and not done to wear. imagine a bibi smoking her hubble bubble, snuggling up to an englishman in angarkha and turban on your pallu. okay, pass the smelling salts.

-balucharis might have disappeared but for the artist shubho thakur, who in the mid 1950s started reviving the art, and it’s most likely thanks to him, i have my sarees. i wonder when the motifs became those of our mythologies and left the realm of mere mortals and their shenanigans. i wonder also if there was ever one with the story of the battle of plassey, of clive, of the betrayal by mir jafar, of shiraj ud daula. of how this language in which i write came and took root in our world.
+balucharis might have disappeared but for the artist shubho thakur, who in the mid 1950s started reviving the art, and it’s most likely thanks to him, i have my sarees. i wonder when the motifs became those of our mythologies and left the realm of mere mortals and their shenanigans. i wonder also if there was ever one with the story of the battle of plassey, of clive, of the betrayal by mir jafar, of siraj ud daula. of how this language in which i write came and took root in our world.

 a nice read on baluchari: http://www.telegraphindia.com/1150524/jsp/opinion/story_21749.jsp#.Vn0um1JLqH0